 How our farm tables are made

-Tables come in many different shapes and sizes, and can be made from many different materials.
-At Olde Good Things, we like to keep things simple; we make our tables from only the finest salvaged wood and create masterpieces for our clients by incorporating other salvaged materials we find in our warehouses.
+Tables come in many different shapes and sizes and can be made from many different materials.
+At Olde Good Things, we like to keep things simple.
+We make our tables from only the finest salvaged wood and create masterpieces for our clients by incorporating other salvaged materials we find in our warehouses.

 The Process

 We create the table skirt and attach it so that it is ‘floating’.
-This allows it to shrink and expand with the humidity on any given day minimizing splitting and warping.
+This allows it to shrink and expand with the humidity on any given day, minimizing splitting and warping.

 At this stage, we ask our clients for input regarding the type of finish they would like for their table.
 Typically, we will apply five coats of finish by hand using a marine spar varnish and tung oil mixture.
 We allow each coat to dry for at least eight hours before we sand the table smooth and apply another coat.
 On average, it can take a week or more before we have completed applying the finish to our handcrafted tables.
 Our method of hand applying the finish provides our tables with a depth and richness that a spray booth cannot provide.